Parenting Experts Reveal…

 Are you ready to shift your focus from your ex and put all of your attention on your relationship with your children?

-The programme runs over 8 weeks and consists of 8 weekly one and half hour online sessions with Una Archer, the founder of Parenting After Separation and a registered Circle of Security Parenting facilitator.
+The programme runs over 9 weeks and consists of 9 weekly one and half hour online sessions with Una Archer, the founder of Parenting After Separation and a registered Circle of Security Parenting facilitator, and Sarah Squires, Founder of The Nurturing Coach.
 These are group sessions and consist of:

 Between sessions you will begin to develop more awareness as you go about your day-to-day parenting.
 It isn’t about doing more, it’s about doing differently.
 We recommend for those of you who wish to take things a little deeper, that you commit to 10 minutes of reading and journalling on most days to support your learning and develop a deeper sense of self-awareness